braidn/blrrrg/posts/2023-01-02-whats-going-forward.md

 Most...
 Perhaps even _all_ [Rails][ror] are shaped different than what most toy [Rails][ror] apps look like.
 This is always a bit of a surprise since the very concept of [Rails][ror] is to keep to a 'strict' set of conventions.
+However, engineers will be engineers and customizations will creep in.
+The three forms of intense customizations that have been most prevalant are:

+1. The Hidden Gem
+2. The Layered Onion
+3. The Method Missing Addict

+#### The Hidden Gem

+Everything, and I do mean EVERYTHING is a gem.
+Perhaps there's a need to sell goods, pull in [Solidus][sol].
+Need a CMS?
+There's a gem for that!
+Building a feature to take on the complexity of another gem?
+MAKE it a Gem!

+It's almost as if the whole NPM debacle never really permeated back to the Ruby community.
+That or (and this is highly likely) this is some form of modularization or 'services' to some Rubyists.
+Whatever it is,
+it almost never is created due to a concrete boundary in the code.
+In addition, the idea is usually created by some newer engineer who's impetus is to avoid learning the existing system.

+Regardless of the intent,
+the result is a system that has a blurry set of business rules locked behind doors that no one quite knows how to open.
+Yes, [Solargraph][slr] isn't bad, nor is [Syntax Suggest][ss] or [Syntax Tree][syt].
+The amount of developers though who know how to wrangle these powertools, is far and fleeting.

+#### The Glass Onion

+[Rack][rck] middleware is at the heart of the [Rails][ror] framework.
+Due to this, developers are free to build and add in their own middleware layers.
+However,
+like most things that come with 'great power', many apps fall prey to an embaracing overload of middleware layers.
+Many of these layers reach into data stores, either locally or in the 'cloud'.

+This is where these approaches begin to break down.
+If (for some reason) some value can't be written to S3, why should your entire application fail to render?
+Sure, there are error handling techniques to mitigate this but, if a team is moving fast, they are unlikely to build them in.

+#### The Method Missing Addict

+Lastly, the most common type of [Rails][ror] application that one is meant to run into, is the one where no one heeded the warning about metaprogramming.

+Every class and concern is peppered with `method_missing` definitions.
+Leading to an impossibly large blurry boundary between objects that represent the system.
+On top of classes that respond to almost any message, the objects themselves are so [God like][god] that it's impossible to discern their actual shape.

+[Domain modeling and design][ddd] maybe a core part of [Object Oriented Programming][oop] but, it's fallen out fashion as of late.
+Doubly so in the [Rails][ror] community.
+Without this,
+many larger apps tend to fall down with the weight of a few bloated classes.
+The anthesis of this would be a constellation of well defined classes that are small and focused.

+Well designed (and documented) systems lead to productive engineers that push features successfully.
+Systems that are hard to understand not only jeapordize current engieer's productivity, it compounds within the organization with each new hire.

+### Grover Cleveland called, He Wants His Watch Back

 [pnm]: https://home.paynearme.com
 [ror]: https://rubyonrails.org